Parenting Visitation Rights and Custody Agreements in Alberta

 While there is no required formatting, the following criteria should be clearly stated and explained in your parenting plan:

-- A plan for protecting the child’s physical, psychological, and emotional safety.
-Any special needs and accommodations for the child should also be stated.
+- A plan for protecting the child’s physical, psychological, and emotional safety should also be stated, as should any special needs and accommodations for the child.

 - Any history of family violence and what impact it had on the child and other family members